 Court Order.
 The association asked the court to issue a preliminary injunction that Munoz address the noise transmission problem pending trial on the merits.
 The court agreed and ordered Munoz to install rugs over 80% of his floors.
 Munoz appealed and lost.
 Munoz' violation of the CC&Rs and his refusal to compromise saddled him with an order to install rugs and a looming trial that could result in fines, an award of attorneys' fees, and an order to remove his hardwood floors.
 (Ryland Mews HOA v.
 Munoz.)

 Transfer of Property.
-If the owner had sold his unit without resolving the unauthorized installation of floors, the violation would have transfered to the buyer.
+If the owner had sold his unit without resolving the unauthorized installation of floors, the violation would have transferred to the buyer.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.